alphanin9/CyberpunkReversing/README.md

 - Helps with reversing classes that have RTTI definition
 - Renames them + their ctors + their vtables + their type object

+Credits to @cra0 for his RVA finder that I used as a "base" for hacking together the address hash helper.